-Unfortunately due to the COVID-19 pandemic of 2020, no Operation Safe Child ID's were processed.
+Unfortunately, due to the COVID-19 restrictions, only one Operation Safe Child event was completed.

 In partnership with the NYS Sheriffs' Association, citizens can access the NYS VINELink which is an online resource that allows you to search for information regarding an offender incarcerated in State Prison or the 60 County Correctional facilities throughout NYS.
-This service is provided to assist Victims of Crime who have a right to know about their offender's custody status and when they are being released from incarceration.
+This service is provided to assist victims of crime who have a right to know about their offender's custody status and when they are being released from incarceration.
 If you want to be notified of any offender's release, you can register to be notified by phone call, text message, in app, letter or E-mail.
-In 2020 1,170 notifications were sent out.
+In 2021, 1,358 notifications were sent out.